Twint-AG/sdk/resources/docs/use-cases.rst

 -----------

 To start a new order the |method-client-start-order| method of the |class-client| class is called.
 The method returns an
 |class-value-order| object that contains order ID, order status, pairing token and the QR code.
+Use this if you want to
+render the UI by yourself.

 .. literalinclude:: _examples/regular-checkout.example.php
     :language: PHP